CtrlK

 Conciseness

 The content is lean and efficient.
-No unnecessary explanations of what Slack is or how APIs work.
-Every section serves a clear purpose, and the JSON examples are minimal but complete.
+It doesn't explain what Slack is or how APIs work.
+Every section serves a purpose—inputs, action groups table, and concrete JSON examples.
+The 'Ideas to try' section is minimal but arguably unnecessary filler; however, it's only two lines.

 3 / 3